liliyl/furniture/README.md

 ## Data source
 All furniture data are scraped from Wayfair.com.
 Wayfair is an e-commerce website with a great variety of furniture styles and prices.
 In total, I scraped more than 10,000 pieces of furniture and 50,000 images.
-The following information are scraped for each item: product title, price, URL, category, description, ratings, images etc.
+The following information are scraped for each item: product title, price, URL, category, description, ratings, images etc. All info except for images are saved in MongoDB.

 ## Data pipeline